december31/Android/README.md

 # Android
-this is public for everyone, just dont copy it, use it as a hint for your own project
+this is public for everyone, use it as a hint for your own project